Coloring bipartite graphs with semi-small list size

 This quantity depends only on $\eps$ and is strictly less than $1$ for small $\eps$.

-At the end of the procedure, every vertex in $A$ has an available color.
-The probability that a fixed vertex in $B$ does not is bounded above by the probability that it had fewer than $\frac{u_0}{f(u_0)} (1+\eps/k_A) \log \Delta_A = u_0kp$ available colors after the first step.
-The probability of this happening to any vertex, by the Chernoff bound, is less than
+If the procedure does not abort in the second step, every vertex in $A$ has an available color in the last step.
+The probability that a fixed vertex $v$ in $B$ does not have an available color is bounded above by the probability that $\abs{L(v) \cap C'} < \frac{u_0}{f(u_0)} (1+\eps/k_A) \log \Delta_A = u_0k_Bp$ after the first step.
+This probability can be bounded with the aforementioned Chernoff bound, where we set $n = k_B$, $X_i$ to be $1$ if and only if a color is reserved for $B$ in the first step, and $1-\delta = u_0$.
+Combining this with a union bound over all $\Delta_A$ vertices in $B$, we find that the probability of some vertex in $B$ not having an available color after the procedure is at most